top of page

 The adjective 'inanimate' has its roots in Latin, deriving from the word 'inanimatus,' which is a combination of 'in,' signifying negation or absence, and 'animatus,' meaning 'animated' or 'endowed with life.'
 In Latin, 'animatus' is related to 'anima,' which means 'soul' or 'life.'
 Therefore, 'inanimate' etymologically conveys the absence of qualities associated with life, such as consciousness, mobility, or the ability to grow, reproduce, or respond to stimuli.
 This term is often used to describe non-living objects or entities, emphasizing their lack of vitality and the stark contrast to living organisms that possess these essential life attributes.

-Quiz: Find the meaning of the adjective inanimate:
+Find the correct meaning of the adjective inanimate:

 Try Again!